 Pros and Cons of Using Moves

-It’s free to set up an account with Moves so in my opinion, it’s a no-brainer to have an account set up and ready to go with Moves just in case.
-Similar to how gig workers should diversify by working for multiple services – in case you’re unfairly deactivated, you have back up, Moves can be thought of in the same way.
+It’s free to set up an account with Moves, so in my opinion, it’s a no-brainer to have an account set up and ready to go with Moves just in case.
+Similar to how gig workers should diversify by working for multiple services – in case you’re unfairly deactivated, you have back up, Moves can be thought of similarly.

 Even if you decide against getting a cash advance, you’re not out anything if you just want to sign up and poke around a bit.

-The Weekly Business Report is especially handy if you work across multiple apps, and the Community tab looks like it will be informative and potentially lucrative, depending on what money-making opportunities it finds for Moves members.
+The Weekly Business Report is especially handy if you work across multiple apps, and the Moves Collective looks informative and potentially lucrative, depending on what money-making opportunities it finds for Moves members.
+It seems like a well-designed app that has gig workers top of mind.

-Support is in-app and on the Moves website.
-On the website, you’ll first go through a chatbot but you can easily and quickly get in touch with a real person, or you can email Moves directly at email@example.com.
+Live support can be found in-app or you can email Moves directly at email@example.com.
 From 9-5 EST, you’ll be able to chat directly with a Moves agent through the Chat button.

 It would be nice if the Moves app could have more features that would benefit drivers—such as tracking mileage for all of the apps you’re using as a gig worker, show a snapshot of average earnings across all of the platforms or even a grand total of earnings per week on all of the platforms combined.
 With time, I wouldn’t be surprised though if these features were added to the platform.